camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 Identifiers follow a naming rule, in parameters and data attributes alike:

-- Unique technical identifiers are suffixed with **key**, e.g. _userTaskKey_, _processInstanceKey_, _userKey_.
+- Unique technical identifiers are suffixed with **key**, for example, _userTaskKey_, _processInstanceKey_, _userKey_.
 They are numeric values in most cases.
-- Other identifiers, e.g. copied identifiers from the BPMN XML, can be arbitrarily named but are usually suffixed with **id**, e.g. _processDefinitionId_.
+- Other identifiers, such as copied identifiers from the BPMN XML, can be arbitrarily named but are usually suffixed with **id**, for example, _processDefinitionId_.

 ## Versioning

-We use the term “major version number” from [semantic versioning](https://semver.org/), but do not follow semantic versioning for APIs outright.
-Instead, we provide updates to the API in place and only increment the version number when a major, breaking change happens.
+Camunda uses the term “major version number” from [semantic versioning](https://semver.org/), but do not follow semantic versioning for APIs outright.
+Instead, Camunda provides updates to the API in place and only increment the version number when a major, breaking change happens.

 Adding attributes and endpoints are not considered breaking changes.
 Breaking changes can potentially break an integration.
 See [GitHub’s REST documentation](https://docs.github.com/en/rest/about-the-rest-api/breaking-changes?apiVersion=2022-11-28#about-breaking-changes-in-the-rest-api) for a comprehensive summary of breaking changes.
 No migration is required unless there is a breaking change.

 The API version number does not match the product version (8.x.x).
-An API’s version is rather defined by the API version number and the product version, e.g. “_POST /v2/user-tasks/search_ in Camunda 8.7.0”.
+An API’s version is rather defined by the API version number and the product version, for example, “_POST /v2/user-tasks/search_ in Camunda 8.7.0”.

-We do API versioning rather than endpoint versioning, i.e., the version changes for all endpoints if there is a breaking change in at least one endpoint.
-Multiple versions of an API can exist in a product version to allow for a migration period, e.g. “POST /v2/user-tasks/search and POST /v3/user-tasks/search in Camunda 8.7.0”.
+Camunda does API versioning rather than endpoint versioning, for example, the version changes for all endpoints if there is a breaking change in at least one endpoint.
+Multiple versions of an API can exist in a product version to allow for a migration period, for example, “POST /v2/user-tasks/search and POST /v3/user-tasks/search in Camunda 8.7.0”.

 ## HTTP status codes & error handling

-Handling errors has to be consistent across all endpoints, using well-known HTTP status codes and clear descriptions.
+Handling errors must be consistent across all endpoints, using well-known HTTP status codes and clear descriptions.
 This includes the information about errors and the use of a problem details object.

-We follow the proposed standard from [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457) for problem details.
+Camunda follows the proposed standard from [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457) for problem details.
 The problem object contains at least the following members:

 - Type
 - Status